KittyGiraudel/site/_posts/2013-03-25-compass-extensions.md

 ---
-title: "8 Compass features you may not know"
+title: 8 Compass features you may not know
 tags:
   - sass
   - compass